r4d1n/photographyistechnology/_drafts/worthless-degree.md

 There are classes that I took that I think were not worthwhile, and others that I wish I had taken instead.
 I have a lot to learn on my own now.
 This is not easy, but it is a challenge that my undergraduate work equipped me to take on.
 It will only be a few very specialized individuals who work for the next fifty years in a single field.
-I empathize with parents who want to see a straightforward path for their offspring to prosper, even though I think they are deluding themselves if they think any major will certify their child’s happy future.

 But college costs a lot of money.
 An unreasonable amount.

 Aside from my coursework, I devoted the bulk of my time and energy as a student to photography and filmmaking.
-Arts education also gets a lot of flack for how pointless it is, so I want to briefly mention the very practical things I have learned from cultivating an art practice and working on film sets.
+Arts education also gets a lot of flack for how pointless it is, so I want to mention the very practical things I have learned from cultivating an art practice and working on film sets.
 Liberal arts is not art school, so my university did not offer many technically oriented art or film classes.
 There was a lot of learning as we went along.
 The hands on experiences I had of making art, both on my own and in teams with other people, were an invaluable part of my education.
 I learned: